UniT: Data Efficient Tactile Representation with Generalization to Unseen Objects: Related Work

 \subsection{Representation Learning in Imitation Learning and Tactile Sensing}

-Recent studies demonstrate that representation learning significantly enhances performance in imitation learning \cite{chi2024universal, li2023crossway, pari2021surprising}.
+Recent studies demonstrate that representation learning significantly enhances performance in imitation learning \cite{li2023crossway, pari2021surprising}.
 Encoders that are pretrained with representation learning are particularly adept at extracting information from visual observations.

 In the field of tactile sensing, a variety of representation learning frameworks have been introduced, including the use of MAE \cite{cao2023learn, sferrazza2023power} and CNN \cite{polic2019convolutional}.
-Furthermore, the work in \cite{zhao2024transferable} introduces a framework for tactile representation learning that scales across multi-sensors and multi-tasks.
+Furthermore, the works in \cite{zhao2024transferable,higuera2024sparsh} introduce frameworks for tactile representation learning that scales across multi-sensors and multi-tasks.
 The work in \cite{yang2024unitouch} learns multimodal tactile representation by aligning tactile embeddings to pretrained image embeddings associated with a variety of other modalities.

-In this paper, we demonstrate that using tactile images from single simple object can be used to train a tactile representation with transferability and generalizability.
-This ability to ``train simply but work broadly" is not possessed by existing tactile representation learning frameworks.
+In this paper, UniT demonstrates that tactile images from a single, simple object can train a highly generalizable tactile representation—a capability absent in existing work.